Fukushū o Koinegau Saikyō Yūsha wa: Targets

 The original benefactor of Saintess Cristiana and obsessive co-conspirator to Raul's pursuit of vengeance.
-A hideously demented passion addict who stands at the heart & soul of the tragedies Raul faced in his young life.
+A hideously demented passion addict who stands at the heart & soul of hero Raul's strife throughout his young life.

-While acting as the sole ally in his pocket, revitalizing him after horrifically dying due to false accusation, unlocking his hidden darkness powers that had been initially sealed.
-It is later revealed she is yet another mark on Raul's hit list due to having masterminded his fall into pandemonium to begin with.
+While acting as the sole ally in his pocket, revitalizing him after horrifically dying due to false accusation, unlocking his hidden darkness powers that had been initially sealed by the goddess herself.
+It is later revealed that she is yet another mark on Raul's hit list, having masterminded his fall into pandemonium in the first place.

-Regularly abusing and working her to the bone, even when aiding him so many times, had (supposedly) cost the goddess her divinity.
-Raul finally severed ties with her by revealing her crimes to every sinner in hell before having said sleaze violated in the same manner he was, burying her alive in a recreation of the dungeon he rotted in before the execution.
+Regularly abusing and working her to the bone, even when aiding him so many times, had supposedly cost the goddess her divinity.
+Raul finally severed ties with her by revealing her crimes to every sinner in hell before having said sleaze violated in the same manner he was, a repulsive-looking troll monster burying her alive in a recreation of the dungeon he rotted in before the execution.